sysprog21/vwifi/README.md

 Aiming to provide more flexibility and customization for users of vwifi.
 Currently supporting feature:
 * display the status of vwifi driver
-* Use netlink socket to communicate with vwifi driver allowing user to configure user-specific block list
+* Use netlink socket to communicate with vwifi driver allowing user to configure user-specific deny list

 #### Status checking
 We can use `vwifi-tool` to check the status of vwifi driver by executing the following command: